MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/storage/New-Partition.md

 PS C:\> New-Partition -DiskNumber 1 -UseMaximumSize -DriveLetter T
 ```

-This example creates a new partition on disk 1, using the maximum available space, and assign a drive letter T.
+This example creates a new partition on disk 1 using the maximum available space and assigns a drive letter T.

 ### Example 2: Get all RAW disks, initialize the disks, partition, and format them
 ```powershell
 PS C:\> Get-Disk | Where-Object PartitionStyle -Eq "RAW" | Initialize-Disk -PassThru | New-Partition -AssignDriveLetter -UseMaximumSize | Format-Volume
 ```

-This example uses five cmdlets and the pipeline to get all disks, filter them for only RAW, unpartitioned disks, initialize the disks, partition the disks, and then format them.
+This example uses five cmdlets and the pipeline to get all disks, filter them for only RAW, unpartitioned disks, initialize the disks, partition the disks, and then to format them.

-### Example 3: Create a new EFI partition on on GTP disk 2
+### Example 3: Create a new EFI partition on GTP disk 2
 ```powershell
 PS C:\> New-Partition -DiskNumber 2 -Size 500MB -GptType "{c12a7328-f81f-11d2-ba4b-00a0c93ec93b}"
 ```

-This example creates a new EFI partition on disk 2 with size 500MB.
+This example creates a new EFI partition on disk 2 with a size of 500 MB.

 ### Example 4: Create a Windows/system partition on MBR disk 0